Regression toward the mean: Importance

 Regression toward the mean is a significant consideration in the design of experiments.

 Take a hypothetical example of 1,000 individuals of a similar age who were examined and scored on the risk of experiencing a heart attack.
 Statistics could be used to measure the success of an intervention on the 50 who were rated at the greatest risk, as measured by a test with a degree of uncertainty.
 The intervention could be a change in diet, exercise, or a drug treatment.
 Even if the interventions are worthless, the test group would be expected to show an improvement on their next physical exam, because of regression toward the mean.
 The best way to combat this effect is to divide the group randomly into a treatment group that receives the treatment, and a group that does not.
 The treatment would then be judged effective only if the treatment group improves more than the untreated group.

 Alternatively, a group of disadvantaged children could be tested to identify the ones with most college potential.
 The top 1% could be identified and supplied with special enrichment courses, tutoring, counseling and computers.
 Even if the program is effective, their average scores may well be less when the test is repeated a year later.
 However, in these circumstances it may be considered unethical to have a control group of disadvantaged children whose special needs are ignored.
 A mathematical calculation for shrinkage can adjust for this effect, although it will not be as reliable as the control group method (see also Stein's example).

 The effect can also be exploited for general inference and estimation.
 The hottest place in the country today is more likely to be cooler tomorrow than hotter, as compared to today.
 The best performing mutual fund over the last three years is more likely to see relative performance decline than improve over the next three years.
-The most successful Hollywood actor of this year is likely to have less gross than more gross for his or her next movie.
-The baseball player with the highest batting average by the All-Star break is more likely to have a lower average than a higher average over the second half of the season.
+The most successful Hollywood actor of this year is likely to have less gross, rather than more gross, for their next movie.
+The baseball player with the highest batting average partway through the season is more likely to have a lower average than a higher average over the remainder of the season.